GianlucaGuarini/icaro/README.md

   // add a brand new listener recursively.. why not? arr.listen(function(changes) {
-    // the change was triggered by a 'reverse' and you will get it here console.log(changes.get('reverse')) // ['bar', 'foo'] })
+    // the change was triggered by a 'reverse' and all indexes were updated console.log(changes.get('0')) // 'bar'

-  // dispatch with "reverse"
+    console.log(changes.get('1')) // 'foo'
+  })

+  // update all the indexes
   arr.reverse()
 })